asyncapi/community/BOUNTY_PROGRAM.md

 A dedicated list is used for the purpose of tracking Ban history.

-## Instruction on assuring a Ban receipt
+### Instruction on assuring a Ban receipt

 First ask to assign the Bounty Issue to you on GitHub, _only then_ start to think on the task, understand you can't do it, silently drop.

-## Instruction on avoiding a Ban receipt
+### Instruction on avoiding a Ban receipt

 Think on the task, make sure that you understand how to do it and CAN do it, ask to assign the Bounty Issue to you on GitHub, meet all milestones of the Bounty Issue Timeline.

+## Sources

-##### This document is the consolidated and formalized version of all information publicly available in free form at
+This document is the consolidated and formalized version of all information publicly available in free form at

 ##### https://github.com/orgs/asyncapi/discussions/541#discussioncomment-5462792
 ##### https://github.com/orgs/asyncapi/discussions/877#discussioncomment-6970799
 ##### https://docs.opencollective.com/help/expenses-and-getting-paid/tax-information